 If you need to contact the University Approved Absence Office, you can do so by emailing email@example.com.

 If you are emailing about obtaining a University Approved Absence, please go to our website and submit the official request form.
-Emails sent to the UAAO asking for UAAs are not official requests and will not be approved/reviewed.
+Emails sent to the UAAO asking for UAAs are not considered official requests and will not be approved/reviewed.

 Examples of absences that do not meet criteria for University approval: weddings, travel issues, weather, conferences, job duties, student activities, common illnesses such as colds, viruses, stomach bugs, sprained ankles, migraines, strep throat, and the like, graduate school interviews, and intermittent absences due to chronic health issues/diagnoses.

 Examples of absences that meet criteria for University approval: emergency surgery, death of a family member, medically directed Covid-19 quarantine or isolation, hospitalization, religious observation, and military duty.

 As a reminder, there is no appeal process for a denial of a UAA request.
 If a student’s request is denied because it does not meet the Class Attendance Policy criteria, that student will need to work directly with their faculty members on their absence.
 Faculty have the authority to grant academic adjustments to students who do not meet the criteria for a UAA.

 University Approved Absences are not valid for dates after the last day of class due to not covering the Final Exam period.
 For Final Exam Excuses, students will need to follow the Final Exam Excuse process.